 Most small and average-sized tortoise species brumate for 8-10 weeks, but they shouldn’t brumate for more than 12 weeks.
 Larger species of tortoises can brumate for up to 16 weeks.

 How To Brumate A Tortoise

 According to Chelonian Conservation and Biology, tortoises often burrow into the ground to brumate for protection against predators and to allow greater privacy.

 The most common methods for brumating tortoises in captivity include:

 The Fridge Method

-A fridge offers your tortoise a secure location to rest without being disturbed.
+A fridge offers the tortoise a secure location to rest without being disturbed.

-The temperature will be controlled and balanced, with little risk of changes due to external factors, aside from a power cut.
+The temperature will be controlled and balanced, with little risk of changes due to external factors besides a power cut.
 Once your tortoise has finished brumating, you can remove it and allow them to awaken gradually.

 This should be a separate fridge, not where your food is stored, because most tortoises carry salmonella on their shell or skin.
 Also, the temperature will fluctuate when someone opens the door.